Core concepts

 Data Source

-A data source describes any form of data, ranging from a database table, key-value store, file, or structured folder.
-Consequently, the system can support existing infrastructures such as application databases, data warehouses, as well as more complex infrastructures like data lakes.
+A data source represents any form of data, including database tables, key-value stores, files, or structured folders.
+As a result, the system supports various infrastructures such as application databases, data warehouses, and more complex setups like data lakes.

 • AWS Redshift